rlhinrichs/rlhinrichs/README.md

 Scientific computing solvers for ODEs, PDEs, boundary value problems, and optimization techniques using NumPy, SciPy, and matrix factorization methods.

 ### 📊 [Machine Learning](https://github.com/rlhinrichs/data-science) • Foundations in Data Science
 Exploring the underpinnings of AI: how data is processed, meaning is extracted, and predictions are made.
+In my opinion, responsible AI starts here.

 ---
 🔔 [**More Projects!**](https://github.com/rlhinrichs?tab=repositories)